Candidates Tournament 1953

-Zurich 1953 was a chess tournament won by Vasily Smyslov.
+Zurich 1953 was a chess tournament won by Vasily Smyslov, held from 29 August to 24 October 1953.
 It was a Candidates Tournament for the 1954 World Chess Championship, which led to the match between Smyslov and Mikhail Botvinnik.
 The tournament is famous for the strength of the players, the high quality of the games, and books on the tournament by David Bronstein and Miguel Najdorf that are regarded as among the best tournament books ever written.
 In May 2022 Yuri Averbakh died at the age of 100, having been the last living player to have played in the tournament.